-I used to hear rumours that the joke on the 8 9 reserve was you should take Michele in because you get paid 10 a lot of money because she's a high risk youth and she's a great housekeeper, but I knew this wasn't true because many 11 loving families took me in.
-Even those with small homes 12 13 made a place for me.
+I used to hear rumours that the joke on the reserve was you should take Michele in because you get paid a lot of money because she's a high risk youth and she's a great housekeeper, but I knew this wasn't true because many loving families took me in.
+Even those with small homes made a place for me.
 These included Mary Charles, Grace Mearns, Margaret and Dave Lewis, and June Sparrow.
-Muggy, 14 who was Margaret Lewis, let me clean out her attic space to 15 make a room for myself there.
-These loving families 16 extended all they had to me purely out of love and 17 compassion.
-18 more can of beans in the soup or one more cup of rice in the cooker.
-I felt welcomed in their homes.
+Muggy, who was Margaret Lewis, let me clean out her attic space to make a room for myself there.
+These loving families extended all they had to me purely out of love and compassion.